-- a.
-No roof-mounted signs are permitted. - b.
+a.
+No roof-mounted signs are permitted.

+- b.
 "Box" or "can" type signs are not permitted. - c.
 Any sign, notice, or other graphic display, particularly selfilluminated signs, located in the interior of the premises and easily legible from the exterior, except those which are required by applicable laws, codes, ordinances, or regulations, are permitted, upon approval of the WVRC. - d.
 All attachment devices, wiring, clips, transformers, lamps, tubes, bulbs, lighting sources, manufacturer's labels or plates, and other mechanisms required for signage shall be concealed from public view. - e.
-Letters may be interior-illuminated with lamps contained entirely within the depth of the letter - f.
-Any structure containing one (1) or more non-residential occupants shall be allowed to display wall signs as follows: - Maximum of four (4) wall signs for that portion of the building that is leased/owned by a tenant/occupant, which is visible and/or accessible to the public.
-Maximum cumulative sign area shall be calculated as follows: ten percent (10%) of the surface area of the exterior wall included in an occupant's individually leased or owned premises, up to a maximum sign area of two hundred (200) square feet. - q.
+Letters may be interior-illuminated with lamps contained entirely within the depth of the letter. - f.
+Maximum of four (4) wall signs for that portion of the building that is leased/owned by a tenant/occupant, which is visible and/or accessible to the public.
+Maximum cumulative sign area shall be calculated as follows: ten percent (10%) of the surface area of the exterior wall included in an occupant's individually leased or owned premises, up to a maximum sign area of one hundred (100) square feet. - g.
 The following types of storefront signs will be permitted: - Individual dimensional work or metal back-lit ("halo effect") letter.
 These letters must be a minimum of 6" in height. - Internally-illuminated channel letters with opaque metal sides and translucent plastic faces.
-Letters must be at least 6" high; or
+Letters must be at least 6" high; or Exposed neon tubes forming letters and/or logo; may be used in a decorative, as well as informative, manner.

-- Exposed neon tubes forming letters and/or logo; may be used in a decorative, as well as informative, manner. - h.
-No exposed neon cross-over, raceways, ballast boxes, or transformers will be permitted for wall-mounted signs.
+- h.
+No exposed neon cross-over, raceways, ballast boxes, or transformers will be permitted for wall mounted signs.
 Raceways needed to support otherwise floating letters (not mounted to a wall) shall be painted to match the adjacent building.
 All penetrations of the building structure required for sign installation shall be seated in a watertight condition and shall be patched to match adjacent finish. - i.
 Sign company names or stamps must be concealed. - j.
-The following types of signs and sign components and devices shall not be permitted unless otherwise approved by the WVRC: - Boxed or cabinet type, except where totally recessed - Cloth, paper, cardboard and similar stickers or decals around or on the exterior surfaces of the storefront - Exterior changeable letters or signs - Signs painted directly on the storefront sign ban
+The following types of signs and sign components and devices shall not be permitted unless otherwise approved by the WVRC: - · Boxed or cabinet type, except where totally recessed; - Cloth, paper, cardboard and similar stickers or decals around or on the exterior surfaces of the storefront; - Exterior changeable letters or signs; - · Signs painted directly on the storefront sign band;